Message from the Executives

 Diversity and Culture Group

-Recognizing Asian Heritage Month is an important part of our broader commitment to build a more equitable and inclusive transit system for everyone.
-We’ve done a lot of good work, but we all know there is still work to do as we continue to develop important programs and initiatives to address racism and discrimination.
+Recognizing Asian Heritage Month is an important part of our broader commitment to a more equitable and inclusive transit system for everyone.
+We have achieved a lot of good work through our 10-Point Action Plan and Five-Year Diversity and Human Rights Plan, but we know there is still more work ahead as we continue building programs and initiatives to address racism and discrimination.

 Strategy and Customer Experience Group